Dhanwan (1937 film)

 Dhanwan (Wealthy) also called Mazdoor Ki Beti is a 1937 Hindi social film.
 It was directed by Premankur Atorthy for Imperial Film Company.
 The film starred Rattan Bai, Hafisji, W. M. Khan, and Jamshedji.
 The music was composed by H. C. Bali.
-The film was loosely based on the story idea from Victor Hugo's The Hunchback of Notre Dame.
+The film was loosely based on the story idea from Victor Hugo's 1831 novel The Hunchback of Notre-Dame.